Ingredients to Avoid in Body Care | Everlasting Organics

 Mineral Oil & Petrolatum Contamination Risk

 Petroleum-derived ingredients that form an occlusive barrier on the skin.
-While they can lock in moisture, they do not nourish the skin — and when not properly refined, they may be contaminated with polycyclic aromatic hydrocarbons (PAHs), which are classified as possible carcinogens.
-They also clog pores and prevent the skin from breathing naturally.
+While they can lock in moisture, they do not nourish the skin in any way — and when not properly refined, they may be contaminated with polycyclic aromatic hydrocarbons (PAHs), which the IARC classifies as possible to probable carcinogens.
+The European Union restricts petrolatum in cosmetics unless full refining history can be established and the substance is shown to be non-carcinogenic.
+In the U.S., no such requirement exists.
+They also prevent the skin from breathing and can clog pores with repeated use.

 May Appear As